Saxagliptin and metformin (oral route)

 Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take this medicine.
 Blood and urine tests may be needed to check for unwanted effects.

-Let your doctor or dentist know you are taking this medicine.
-Your doctor may advise you to temporarily stop taking this medicine before you have major surgery or diagnostic tests, including procedures that use contrast dye.
+Make sure any doctor or dentist who treats you knows that you are using this medicine.
+You may need to stop using this medicine before having major surgery or diagnostic tests, especially tests that use a contrast dye.

 Under certain conditions, too much metformin can cause a condition called lactic acidosis.
-The symptoms of lactic acidosis are severe, appear quickly, and usually occur when other health problems are present, such as a heart attack or kidney failure.
-Symptoms of lactic acidosis include abdominal or stomach discomfort, decreased appetite, diarrhea, fast or shallow breathing, a general feeling of discomfort, muscle pain or cramping, and unusual sleepiness, tiredness, or weakness.
+It usually occurs when other serious health problems are present, including heart attack or kidney failure.
+Symptoms of lactic acidosis include: stomach discomfort, decreased appetite, diarrhea, fast or shallow breathing, a general feeling of discomfort, muscle pain or cramping, and unusual sleepiness, tiredness, or weakness.
 If symptoms of lactic acidosis occur, you should get immediate emergency medical help.

 Pancreatitis (swelling and inflammation of the pancreas) may occur while you are using this medicine.
 Check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.